US Spotify Market: Data-Backed Growth Guide (2026)

 Use Spotify for Artists to pitch every new release.
 In the pitch form, take advantage of the location fields: Spotify's editors often look for "sounds reflective of a certain part of the world," so telling them your hometown or current base can help.
 For example, if you're based in Los Angeles or New York, mention it in your story.
 Also highlight styles or stories that connect to U.S. scenes (hip-hop from ATL, country from Nashville, etc.).

-Submit your music at least 3–4 weeks ahead of release to hit the editors' radar early.
+Submit your music at least 3-4 weeks ahead of release to hit the editors' radar early.
 Providing a compelling, US-centered backstory in your pitch can increase your chances of landing on playlists like New Music Friday or genre-specific U.S. edits.
+For a full walkthrough, read our playlist pitching step-by-step guide.

 Engaging U.S. Fans on Social Media